 Finding an Internship

 The Internship Team at UCS is here to help in the process of finding an internship and assisting in your self-marketing efforts in order to get hired through resume/cover letter reviews and mock interviews.
 Our services also include helping students get the most out of their internship experience.
 We work with undergraduate and graduate students through individual appointments, workshops and events.
-To make an appointment please call 847-491-3700.
+You can now make appointments through CareerCat.

 - How to Find an Internship